Dude036/eBorrow-Server/Networking.md

 		Packet:
 			{"Messages": -1, "private":Private_key}

 **NOTE**: This will delete all messages from the user's account, and there is no verification on the server's end to verify that they want to do that.
-Once it's sent, it's done
+Once it's sent, it's done.

 #### Piped Commands

 These commands are only read by the server, and are stored in a buffer.
 Whenever the target user connects with the database, the command is then sent.
 All piped commands have a packet identifier between 100 and 199.

-* Aquisition (Exchange) Request
+* Exchange Request

 		Header:
 			@username:100